What is Free Church Media?

 From the folks who created the popular YouVersion app comes Life.Church Open, a catalog of 35,000 resources, including sermons, lessons for kids, worship songs, videos, leadership training, and, of course, graphics.

-The offerings here go far beyond media, so it may take some time to sort through and discover exactly what your church needs.
+The offerings here go far beyond free church media videos, so it may take some time to sort through and discover exactly what your church needs.
 But with a track record of excellence in content and design, it’s worth the effort.

 Everything in Life.Church Open is free, but you do need to sign up.
 The creators say that is to ensure that nothing on the site is used for commercial purposes.
 Even so, there are plenty of large-church resources that can now be used by every church, everywhere, no matter how small.